iz-garland/iz-garland.github.io/README.md

 I am an avid music fan, and can often be found listening to local bands in Lancaster's pubs with a pint of cider in hand.
 Lancaster Music Festival is one of my favourite weekends of the year, I love hearing new bands for the first time.
 I play a handful of instruments myself, including guitar, piano and mandola.

 I am always seeking book recommendations!
 I love reading historical fiction, particularly about women in the Plantagenet and Tudor eras.
-I'm currently reading [The Marriage Game](https://www.goodreads.com/book/show/22291586-the-marriage-game?ref=nav_sb_ss_5_13), by Alison Weir.
+I'm currently reading [The Mysterious Affair at Styles](https://www.goodreads.com/book/show/52843028-the-mysterious-affair-at-styles), by Agatha Christie.

 ### Contact Me
 Email: i.garland@lancaster.ac.uk